Advising | Neuroscience Program | The University of Vermont(title)

 Can I also complete the requirements of a minor with the neuroscience major?

 As a BS major, you do not have to complete a minor but we encourage students who want to do this.
-You have plenty of opportunities for combining a minor with the neuroscience major, even if it is a non-science minor.
+You have plenty of opportunities to combine a minor with a neuroscience major, even if it is a non-science minor.
 The choice of a minor often depends upon the career goals of the student.
-For example, one student wanted to combine a music minor with the neuroscience major as she wanted to study the neurological basis of music perception.
+For example, one student wanted to combine a music minor with a neuroscience major as she wanted to study the neurological basis of music perception.
 Another combined a minor in social policy with neuroscience for a career in health policy.
 The interdisciplinary nature of the neuroscience major can be paired with lots of other fields.
 You should work with your advisor to develop a program of study that will accommodate the requirements of the minor as well as the neuroscience major.

 Can I also complete the requirements of another major with those of the neuroscience major?